Be clear about your vision – what is your growth journey?

 It’s right that you should take your time before committing to recruitment but once you’ve done the preparatory work, taking the next step should be straightforward.

 Investing for the future – growth and exit

-It might seem a long way ahead but do you want to grow and maybe exit at some point, either by floating, or selling the company?
+It might seem a long way off, but do you want to grow your company and maybe exit at some point, either by floating, or selling the company?